SudaisAbidKhan/Monthly-Fee-Collection-System/README.md

-# Monthly Fee Collection System
+# 💸Monthly Fee Collection System

 A lightweight web-based application to manage and track student monthly fee payments, built using **PHP**, **MySQL**, **HTML**, **CSS**, **Bootstrap**, and **JavaScript**.